 The butt end is metal and that provides a tough resistance against damage from drops or hits of any kind.
 The CarbonMax blades stay sharp longer than even carbide blades found on competitors’ knives.

 Also, the cool thing about this knife is that if you click the link to Amazon, you’ll see the option of SIX more knives that look really similar but offer slightly different features for different purposes.
 I want at least 3 of them!!

-We couldn’t just NOT include the Gerber EAB Lite given the iconic name in the industry and the captivating style and functionality of this little gem.
+We couldn’t just NOT include the Gerber EAB Lite in this best utility knife list – given the iconic name in the industry and the captivating style and functionality of this little gem.
 It fits contractor-grade (2.25-inch) utility blades or standard size utility blades.
 The tough stainless steel handle means it can withstand any commercial use.
 The deep finger grooves offer a secure grip and the handle itself can be used as a pocket clip, or if you’re super-rich, it can be a money clip too!

 Okay, fine, I admit it!
 I just liked the look of this knife – very “Star Trekky”.
 However, that’s not the only reason it’s on our list.
 In fact, over 300 people gave it a nearly perfect rating on Amazon.
 The most obvious feature on this tool is the knuckle guard which effectively protects a warehouse worker’s hands from hours of daily cutting which will eventually lead to some knuckle scraping stories without a tool like this one.

 The blade is fully retractable and locking, but it can be locked at 1- inch, 3/4-inch 1/2-inch and 1/8-inch.
 With those features, it seems designed for a professional instead of a soccer mom opening a box from Amazon every now and then at the kitchen table!
 There’s an easy change button (the bright, shiny red one) for quick blade changes, and on-board blade storage is accessed by flicking the black handle down (much like a Lever Action Winchester rifle).